-The colored stripe on a ribbon cable should be plugged into Pin 1.
+The colored stripe on a ribbon cable should face toward the ATX Power Connector on the motherboard.
+In Figure 2-8 (next page), you can see how the IDE cables should look when they are connected to your hard drive.
+Notice how Pin 1 (denoted by a colored stripe) is connected so that it is next to the power connector of the drive.
 The primary IDE connector is black; the secondary IDE connector is white.
 In most cases, this is the proper way of connecting your IDE cable to the hard drive.
-Figure 2-13 on the following page shows the IDE cable properly connected to the motherboard.
+Figure 2-9 on the next page shows the IDE cable properly connected to the motherboard.
 Contact your hard disk drive manufacturer or documentation for more information.